rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 Leaving politics for now, and continuing on about design:

->   Blind variation and natural selection is the source of all adaptations in the biological realm,
+>   Blind variation and natural selection is, of course, the source of all adaptations in the biological realm,
 >   but my view is that it is also the source of all adaptations in the human and cultural realm,
 >   including all of the wonderful inventions and artifacts that we have produced.
 >   Blind variation and natural selection is the only process operating in the ontogeny